 Databricks provides three kinds of logging of cluster-related activity:

-- Cluster event logs, which capture cluster lifecycle events, like creation, termination, configuration edits, and so on.
+Cluster event logs, which capture cluster lifecycle events like creation, termination, and configuration edits.

-- Apache Spark driver and worker logs, which you can use for debugging.
+Apache Spark driver and worker log, which you can use for debugging.

-- Cluster init-script logs, valuable for debugging init scripts.
+Cluster init-script logs, which are valuable for debugging init scripts.

 The cluster event log displays important cluster lifecycle events that are triggered manually by user actions or automatically by Databricks.
 Such events affect the operation of a cluster as a whole and the jobs running in the cluster.

-For supported event types, see the REST API ClusterEventType data structure.
+For supported event types, see the Clusters API data structure.

 Events are stored for 60 days, which is comparable to other data retention times in Databricks.

-To view Spark worker logs, you can use the Spark UI.
+To view Spark worker logs, use the Spark UI tab.
 You can also configure a log delivery location for the cluster.
 Both worker and cluster logs are delivered to the location you specify.